-dataname is the name entry of a DC, DS, EQU, CSECT, DSECT, XDSEC, DXD or COM statement (see chapter 3).
+dataname is the name entry of a DC, DS, EQU, CSECT, DSECT, XDSEC, DXD or COM statement (see chapter "ASSEMBH-specific addressing" on page 11).

 designates the address of an executable Assembler instruction or a call of a predefined macro.